invisible-college/ietf-braid-draft/wiki-braid.md

 ## Protocol Messages

-Messages are sent over the websocket encoded as JSON.
+Messages are sent over the Websocket encoded as JSON.
 There are four basic messages:

 ```
 {get: "path"}